jsastriawan/mc2router/Readme.md

 ```

 ## Custom application tunnelling
-Three new JSON entry are added to accomodate addition of user defined custom application tunnelling.
+Three new JSON entries are added to accomodate addition of user defined custom application tunnelling.

 _ctm_: The path of the binary